For all the wrong reasons, we won’t forget 2016 in a hurry.

 Trusted communicators, telling a story that connects with the values of the community they are part of, are worth a hundred professional climate campaigners – and the same is true for countering the divisive populism sweeping the West.
 People who ‘tell it like it is’ and get pulses racing with their energy and passion are not exclusive to the far-right.
 But although the post-2008 disintegration of the ‘neoliberal consensus’ has produced left-wing as well as right-wing populist movements, it is noteworthy that in both the US and the UK the spokespeople for these groups are – in the nicest possible way – voices from previous generations.
 The dearth of youth voices is troubling, given that they did not vote for Brexit, and they did not vote for Trump.

 ‘Taking control’ doesn’t need to be a story that demonises foreigners, demeans minorities, or revels in misogyny.
-But to reclaim the language of populism – and the values it rests on – from the far right, we must nurture and support people who can give voice to a version of the future that is something people want to buy into .
+But we must nurture people who can give voice to a version of the future that people want to buy into to reclaim the language of populism – and the values it rests on – from the far right, we must nurture and support people who can give voice to a version of the future that is something people want to buy into.
 This means a serious and strategic investment in people who can speak for the ‘other half’ of the electorate, but represent a break with the (in many cases very reasonably) hated ‘establishment’.

 For all the wrong reasons, 2016 is a crucial time to be thinking about public engagement, about values, about developing and amplifying new stories, and about reaching out beyond our comfort zones to find common cause where neo-fascists seek to sow division.
 We should do what we can as a community to ensure that we put the brakes on the divisive and hate-fuelled narrative of 2016, and put our energy into nurturing and amplifying a different story about who we are and where we’re going that is just as powerful.
 That will take time, effort and investment – but the alternative is a dark future ahead.